 Darina suggests that for a healthy seed bread, you can add to the dry ingredients 1 tablespoon each sunflower seeds, sesame seeds, pumpkin seeds and cracked wheat, reserving a little bit of the mixture to scatter on top before baking.

-If you liked this easy whole wheat soda bread you might also like:
+If you liked this easy recipe for whole wheat soda bread, you might also like:

 Irish Soda Bread Muffins – quick, easy, healthy and delicious with 5 WW PointsPlus value

 Irish Brown Bread Recipe – simple and hearty with oats and wheat germ and 4 WW PointsPlus value per slice

 White Irish Soda Bread Recipe – Plain and simple with just 4 ingredients and 3 WW PointsPlus value per slice